Curriculum Management FAQs

 Suspension

-• Courses can be suspended as part of the Annual Course Guide Review.
+• Courses can be suspended in Akari as part of the annual data collection for Timetables in early Winter Term.
 The suspension of compulsory or core courses requires Department Teaching Committee approval and should not be made in-cycle.

 • Suspension of a programme requires Department Teaching Committee approval and consultation with APRC via Annual Monitoring, and should not be made in-cycle.
 Please submit a Suspension Request in Akari.